bjurak/Darkened_Light_Android/README.md

 How to install?
 1. Click the blue button "View Code"
 2. Click on Darkened_Light_Test.apk
-3. Click on the blue button "View raw" button.
+3. Click on the blue "View raw" button.

 Alpha Build State: